WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrade from 0.9 to 1.0
 ~~~~~~~~~~~~~~~~~~~~~~~

-On upgrade to version 1.0 one field has been added to database, you need to
+On upgrade to version 1.0, one field has been added to database, you need to
-invoke following SQL command to adjust it:
+invoke the following SQL command to adjust it:

 .. code-block:: sql